Solanki-Jatin/Renal-Swap-Protocol/README.md

 | `POST` | `/match/greedy` | Runs the greedy baseline matcher for comparison |
 | `GET` | `/benchmark` | Returns match rate and runtime results across a range of pool sizes |

-Full request and response schemas are documented automatically by FastAPI at the `/docs` endpoint once the server is running.
+These endpoints are planned and not yet implemented, listed here so the frontend can be built against a fixed contract in the meantime.
+Full request and response schemas will be documented automatically by FastAPI at the `/docs` endpoint once the server is running.

 <br/>